-In that screenshot, you can see which of your pages receive the more inlinks.
+In the screenshot above, you can see which of your pages receive the more internal links.
 Are they the one bringing your revenue?
 Do they help you convert?
 This data are very helpful to help you determine if your money pages are enough linked.

 3# Use the Inrank to measure popularity flow

 Understanding how your internal popularity flows inside your website is another key metric to master to improve your internal linking strategy.

 When optimizing your pages and your rankings, a lot of metrics have an impact such as your backlinks, your page speed, your content.
 How to be sure that some of your optimizations won’t affect your internal linking efficiency?

 Oncrawl computes an Inrank of each page for each crawl report and helps you understand the impact of your internal linking strategy .
 This score from 0 to 10 measures the authority of a page regarding the number and depth of internal links pointing to the page.
 We also use Google PageRank algorithm and other factors to weight the Inrank so that all internal links are not born equal.